oVirt/ovirt-site/source/documentation/how-to/hosted-engine.html.md

 ## **Migrate existing setup to a VM**

 Moving an existing setup into a VM is similar to a fresh install, but instead of running a fresh engine-setup inside the VM, we restore there a backup of the existing engine.
-For full details see [Migrate_to_Hosted_Engine](Migrate_to_Hosted_Engine)
+For full details see [Migrate to Hosted Engine](/develop/developer-guide/engine/migrate-to-hosted-engine/).

 ## **Installing additional nodes**